No matter how big or small, we’ve all experienced some kind of trauma as children.

 - At the bottom of the staircase is your power place or safe place.
 In this place, you feel strong, safe, and supported.

 - Spend a bit of time in your power place.
 Soak it in.
-What does it look like, smell like, and sound like?
+What does it look, smell, and sound like?

 - After you have acquainted yourself with your power place, imagine that your younger self has entered, perhaps through a door or waterfall.

-- Hug your younger self and make them feel at home.
+- Hug your younger self if they feel comfortable (ask them permission), and make them feel at home.

 - Await their response.

-- Make sure you hug them, thank them, and tell them how much they mean to you.
+- At the end, offer them a hug if they want one, thank them, and let them know how much they mean to you.

 - Say goodbye to them.